 Checkout counter displays: 6 shop counter ideas that work

 Your checkout area is possibly the most important customer touchpoint in your store.
-A retail store counter is your final chance to connect with the customer, form a good impression and make any last-minute sales.
+Countertop retail displays are your final chance to connect with the customer.
+Make sure they will form a good impression and make any last-minute sales.
 POPAI (Point of Purchase Advertising International) describe checkout displays as ‘ideal vehicles for impulse purchasing’ .

-Therefore, you must use your shop counter displays wisely, maximising each and every marketing opportunity.
+Therefore, you must use your retail countertop display wisely, maximising each and every marketing opportunity.
 Fortunately, here at UK POS, we specialise in the best merchandising displays to suit almost every business.
 Read on to discover our top 6 shop counter ideas for retail countertops.

 Use classic countertop poster holders on your store counter, to add reminders of special offers or your social media handles.
-Freestanding acrylic poster holders have a professional appearance, whereas a countertop chalkboard can be used in the same way, but with a more rustic feel.
+Freestanding acrylic poster holders have a professional appearance.
+Likewise, a countertop chalkboard can be used in the same way, but with a more rustic feel.
 Or, why not try an LED-lit countertop poster holder for a high-end aesthetic?

 Move with the times and utilise digital displays around your checkout areas.
-Use digital screens to present high-quality advertising graphics, entertain queuing shoppers, or you could even engage the customer with an interactive experience, such as with touchscreens and tablet stands, providing further opportunities for cross-channel marketing and sales.
+Use digital screens to present high-quality advertising graphics, entertain queuing shoppers.
+Engage the customer with an interactive experience, such as with touchscreens and tablet stands.
+They will provide further opportunities for cross-channel marketing and sales.

 Add countertop dump bins such as clear spheres and acrylic display cubes for low value, high turnover impulse buy items.
-Don't neglect these low-cost items, as they tend to be an easy last-minute purchase decision for customers, but can really boost your average basket value at the till.
-If each customer buys one of these add-on items, your overall sales will rocket!
+Don't neglect these low-cost items.
+While they tend to be an easy last-minute purchase decision for customers, they can really boost your average basket value If each customer buys one of these add-on items, your overall sales will rocket!

 Use a business card holder in order to display your range of gift cards, or your store loyalty cards, both of which can boost your sales figures.
 You could also use countertop leaflet holders on the checkout counter too - encourage customers to take one away, so they can continue to browse your products, services and information even after they've left your store.

-Use a suggestion box to gather feedback, or use them as competition entry boxes for customers to sign up to your mailing list in exchange for a chance at winning a competition, or for a discount off their first purchase.
-The benefit of this is that you can collect details for further online marketing or leaflet distribution, while engaging them further with your brand experience.
+Use a suggestion box to gather feedback, or use them as competition entry boxes.
+Customers can sign up to your mailing list in exchange for a chance at winning a competition, or getting a discount.
+You can collect customer details for use in online marketing or leaflet distribution, while engaging them further with your brand experience.

-What products should I display on my checkout counter?
+What products should I use on my checkout counter display?

-While snacks have long since proven to be a big driver of impulse buys at retail checkouts, it's worth bearing in mind the recent government announcement of their commitment to ban the promotion of certain unhealthy snack foods at sales counters, with many supermarkets already having voluntarily introduced this measure .
-Therefore, give some thought to what other items you sell that may work well as last minute add-on sales at the point of purchase.
+Snacks have always been a big driver of impulse buys at retail checkouts.
+Now, however, it's worth bearing in mind the recent government restrictions of unhealthy snack foods at sales counters.
+Consider what other items you sell that may work well as last minute add-on sales at the point of purchase.
 Research from Statista found that the most popular checkout alternative to unhealthy snacks are water, fruit snacks and seeds .

-Research suggests that, to increase impulse buying, retailers should focus on merchandising their checkout areas with "emotionally appealing, lower-priced items" .
-Additionally, products such as cosmetics, batteries, and small gifts are always a good choice, as they are used by so many people across different demographics, and often forgotten while walking around the aisles.
+To increase impulse buying, focus on merchandising your checkout areas with "emotionally appealing, lower-priced items" .
+Products such as cosmetics, batteries, and small gifts are always a good choice.
+These items are used by so many people across different demographics, and often forgotten while walking around the aisles.

 "Checkout counter displays increased in-store decisions to purchase an item by about three percent compared to when an item was displayed in-aisle"- Inman et al. (2009), cited in Kacen et al. (2012) .